Peter J. Goldmark

-Peter James Goldmark (born August 4, 1946) was the 15th Commissioner of Public Lands of Washington, head of the Washington Department of Natural Resources from 2009 to 2017.
+Peter James Goldmark (born August 4, 1946) was the 15th Commissioner of Public Lands of Washington, head of the Washington Department of Natural Resources, from 2009 to 2017.
 He is a Democrat from a rural part of Okanogan County, Washington, outside of the town of Okanogan.

 Goldmark has placed a lifelong emphasis on agriculture, science, education, and public service.
 His primary career experience includes ranching in Eastern Washington; over thirty years of volunteering to fighting wildland fires; and a PhD in molecular biology.
 He has published papers in national and international scientific journals on plant molecular genetics and currently runs a wheat breeding program for crop improvement.

 In 2008, Goldmark won the election for Commissioner of Public Lands against incumbent Doug Sutherland in a tightly contested race.
 The major focus points of his campaign for Public Land Commissioner include preventing forest from being converted into strip malls or development; encouraging sustainable timber practices to maintain steady income and areas of recreation for the state; cleaning up Puget Sound; promoting the use of biofuels; effective wildland fire management; and maintaining clean water for drinking, salmon habitat, and shellfish harvesting.
 He was succeeded by Hilary Franz after the 2016 election, where he did not run.

 Early life

-Goldmark was born in Okanogan, Washington, the son of Irma "Sally" (née Ringe) and John E. Goldmark, who bought the family ranch in 1946.
+Goldmark was born in Okanogan, Washington, the son of Irma "Sally" (née Ringe) and John E. Goldmark, who bought the family property, Double J Ranch, in 1946.
 His father was of half Austrian Jewish and half British Isles descent, and his mother was from a Protestant family of German ancestry.
 Peter began his education in a one-room school house at Duley Lake near Okanogan, Washington.
 He graduated from Okanogan High School in Okanogan in 1963 and Haverford College in 1967.
+He completed an advanced degree in molecular biology before returning to Double J Ranch.

 Goldmark's father, John, had been a Washington State legislator.
 After a local newspaper, the Tonasket Tribune, smeared him as a Communist and possibly cost him re-election in 1962, John and his wife Sally sued for libel and won, in a landmark case.
 Goldmark's brother Charles, along with his immediate family, was murdered in Seattle in 1985 by David Lewis Rice, who falsely believed them to be Jewish Communists.